johnwesleyquintero/scalesmart/docs/amazon-seller-tools/documentation.md

 - Added time range filtering to charts.
 - Added column filtering to the data table.

-This section outlines the key areas for improvement for the Amazon Seller Tools Dashboard.
+---

-This section outlines the key areas for improvement for the Amazon Seller Tools Dashboard.
+**_This section outlines the key areas for improvement for the Amazon Seller Tools Dashboard._**

-## 15. Key Areas for Improvement